Dam Construction Information in PDF Format

 Key Dates:

 • September 8th – Last day to remove boats, pumps may be brought in after this date.
 Water front members should monitor the location and status of their docks.
+Boat ramp will be closed around this date.

-• October 7th – Boat ramp closed, construction starts
+• October 7th – Construction starts

 • December 31st – Project complete